Top 10 Things To Do In Prague

 And by the way, a great way to see the bridge is also from the river itself.
 You can do it as part of our Private Walking Tour With Boat Cruise.

 Top 10 Things To Do In Prague – #2: Visit Prague Castle And The St. Vitus Cathedral

 The Prague Castle was founded in the 9th century and has been home to many kings and emperors.
-In the recent times it serves as office to the president.
+In recent times it serves as the president office.

 According to the Guinness world book of records, the Prague Castle is the largest castle complex in the world.
 And we can definitely agree with that.
 The inner parts of the castle complex are so vast, so it is easy to get lost there.
 It is like an independent village inside.

 The Prague Castle is also home of the magnificent and beautiful St. Vitus Cathedral, so make sure to check that.
 But it is hard to miss!